 top of page

-One of the biggest struggles is honestly just getting started.
+One of the biggest hurdles is just getting started.
 There is so much information on “diets” it can be confusing!
 What can I eat or not eat?
 When do I eat?
 When do I exercise?
 Do I eat before or after I exercise?
 And then combine all of these questions with our busy lives and it can be overwhelming.
 If you are like me, my anxiety is out of control just typing these questions!
-The first step in starting a new nutrition routine is to understand it is a lifestyle and you are making these changes for the long haul.
-Think of this nutrition plan as a marathon and not a sprint.
+The first step in starting a new nutrition routine is to understand that it is a lifestyle, and you are making these changes for the long haul.
+Think of a nutrition plan as a marathon and not a sprint.
 You can’t change years of certain eating habits in one week – and if you think you can, well you probably won’t make it past that week.
-What is the saying, “One Cheese burger won’t make you fat just like one salad won’t make you healthy”?
-Here are some tips to help you start off strong and stick to your plan!
+This blog will give you some tips to help you start off strong and stick to your plan!

 Plan & Be Intentional